-Drive my car is not afraid to take it’s time to let the events unfold.
-With a running time of 180 minutes, the film takes us on an emotional journey, as we witness not only the different stages of play rehearsals, but also of Kafuku’s grief.
+Drive My Car is not afraid to take its time to let the events unfold.
+With a runtime of 180 minutes, the film takes viewers on an emotional journey, as they witness not only the different stages of play rehearsals, but also of Kafuku’s grief.

 Drive My Car does not have a UK release date yet.